Kiffhost/exalted-scripture-understanding/Charms/Dragon-Blooded/Survival/Uncanny Fugitive’s Intuition.md

   - "[[Vanishing Tracks Technique]]"
 ---
 *A master hunter knows when she becomes hunted.*
-When !!acharacterfailsanopposedrolltotracktheDragon-Blood,!! she intuits that someone is pursuing her, and discerns a general sense of distance and direction to his current location.
+When a character fails an opposed roll to track the Dragon-Blood, she intuits that someone is pursuing her, and discerns a general sense of distance and direction to his current location.